-To assess your experience, ALL applicants are asked to fill out an Applicant Experience Checklist and to submit the requested supporting documents along with the form.
-Please note that this document must be submitted in person or by mail to the Admissions Office at The Michener Institute, 222 St. Patrick St. Room 500, Toronto, ON M5T 1V4.
+To assess your experience, ALL applicants are asked to fill out this checklist and submit the requested supporting documents along with the form by February 14th, 2014.
+Please note that this document must be submitted in person, by mail, or e-mail to the Admissions Office at The Michener Institute, 222 St. Patrick St. Room 500, Toronto, ON M5T 1V4 or email@example.com

 Admissions to the Diagnostic Cytology program will be determined by an assessment of academic achievement, CGPA (35%), professional and academic experience (15%) and the Multi Mini Interview (50%).

 Students must have access to a computer that meets the minimum system requirements and access to the Internet.

 Students must meet Michener’s English language proficiency policy.
 Please view the English Language Proficiency Policy for further information.
 If you require an English language assessment, please review our English Language Assessment page for specific requirements..
 Deadline for submission is February 14, 2014.

 If you are an internationally educated applicant living in Canada as a landed immigrant or permanent resident, please be aware that you must have a full Course by Course evaluation of your transcripts by the World Education Service(WES) or a Comprehensive evaluation from the International Credential Assessment Service(ICAS).
 A document-to-document evaluation or the general evaluation offered through OntarioColleges(OCAS) is not sufficient.
 Documents must be evaluated to Canadian standards.
 Please note that WES does not do a course by course evaluation of High School documents.
 In order to have your International Education included in our initial admissions assessment we must receive all your documents by February 14, 2014

 The fee policy for Canadian students can be found on the Canadian Tuition Fees web page.